MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/includes/ATCHDE/delivery-reminders.md

     You must set up delivery reminder text messages for every delivery reminder level.
 There are two types of delivery reminder text messages: beginning and ending.
 The beginning text message is printed under the header section, before the list of entries that are marked for reminder.
 The ending text message is printed after this list.

-For more information, see [Set Up Delivery Reminder Terms, Levels, and Text](how-to-set-up-delivery-reminder-terms-levels-and-text.md).

-After you have set up the delivery terms, you must assign the delivery reminder term codes to vendors.
-For more information, see [Assign Delivery Reminder Codes to Vendors](how-to-assign-delivery-reminder-codes-to-vendors.md).
+After you have set up the delivery terms, levels, and texts, you must assign the relevant delivery reminder codes to your vendors.

 You can create delivery reminders manually or automatically.
-You can use the **Create Delivery Reminder** batch job to create delivery reminders automatically.
-This batch job allows you to select the purchase orders for which delivery reminders must be created.
-For more information, see [Generate Delivery Reminders](how-to-issue-delivery-reminders.md).
+You can use the **Create Delivery Reminder** batch job to create delivery reminders automatically so that you can select the purchase orders for which delivery reminders must be created.

 You can also track documents in relation to purchase order lines and sales order lines.